The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Add relevant emojis to make the subject line stand out, but use them sparingly to maintain professionalism.

 Preheader text can influence open rates too.
 This is a short summary that appears below your subject line in a recipient’s inbox.
-Our research also indicates that emails with preheader text have an average open rate of 44.67%, compared to 39.28% for emails without preheader text.
+Emails with preheader text have an average open rate of 44.67%, compared to 39.28% for emails without preheader text.
 Consider providing a teaser or a compelling preview of the email’s content to boost your open rate.

 Optimize Your Nonprofit Emails For Mobile Devices.